Onlaperd/OnlaReminder/README.md

 ! currently is under deep development and is not ready for use!

 # How to install?
-simply go to the __link to realeses__ download zip file, unpack it wherever you want, and then just run the jar file
+simply go to the __link to realeses__ and download zip file, unpack it wherever you want, and then just run the jar file

 # What is the ORS-Language?
 This is a small scenario language to save scenarios in files.
 You can write it on its own!